We’re so excited about this Thanksgiving Food Crafts Collection! Before we get to that, let’s have a little history lesson. An EASY history lesson!

 Turkey Vegetable Platter can be done with almost any vegetables as long as you fan out the feathers.
 Have fun with this idea!
 My favorite part of this is it’s a Weight Watchers friendly dish.
 I always try to have at least one healthy option at our holiday parties.

 Happy Thanksgiving everyone!
-May your home be filled with love, food, and Thanksgiving decor this season.
+May your home be filled with love, food, and Thanksgiving food crafts this season.

 What is your favorite Thanksgiving-themed treat?